xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 date: 2023-07-29T18:59:02+01:00
 draft: true
 tags: [appsec, go, ssrf]
 description: "Server-Side Request Forgery (SSRF) vulnerabilities have been around for a long time, and they still pose a significant threat to web applications, so much so this kind of vulnerability has been included in OWASP TOP 10.
-This time I will explain how to mitigating SSRF vulnerabilities in Go applications."
+This time I will explain how to mitigate SSRF vulnerability in Go applications."
 ---

 Server-Side Request Forgery (SSRF) vulnerabilities have been around for a long time, and they still pose a significant threat to web applications, so much so this kind of vulnerability has been included in OWASP TOP 10.
 This type of attack allows an attacker to send unauthorized requests from a vulnerable application, which can lead to data leakage, server-side request smuggling, and even full-scale remote code execution.